dasbeerboot/react-web-rtc/README.md

-# React WebRTC with TypeScript example by Juwon Chun
+# React WebRTC with example by Juwon Chun

 ## What is Web RTC?